 Quality of sleep.
 Although in some cases having your dog on your bed can improve quality of sleep, it can also do the opposite.
 If your dog is big and takes up room, or snores or perhaps moves a lot, this can result in broken sleep for you.
 Both you and your dog need your sleep, however dogs often have the luxury of daytime naps where you may not.

 How long do dogs sleep in a day?

 Where the recommended average sleep time for humans is around 8 hours, a dog can wrack up a lot more!
 Puppies sleep for an average of around 11 hours a day, less at night than an adult dog but with regular naps throughout the day.
 An adult dog can total anywhere from 8 to 13 hours of sleep a day, sleeping for up to 80% of the hours between 8pm and 8am.

-Where should be dog sleep?
+So, Where should my dog sleep?

-If not on your bed, you can help your dog sleep well at night be creating a space they want to go to.
+If not on your bed, you can help your dog sleep well at night by creating a space they want to go to.
 Here are a few tips to helping your dog sleep better at night.

-Routine - Dogs like routine.
-They know that when you walk through the door from work at 6pm it’s dinner time.
-Or when you wake up and come through to them in the morning it’s time to go outside for a morning pee.
-Keeping to a similar schedule each day can help your dog relax and know when it’s bed time.
+Routine.
+Dogs like routine!
+They know that when you walk through the door from work at 6pm it’s dinner time, or when you wake up and come through to them in the morning it’s time to go outside for a morning pee.
+Keeping to a similar schedule each day can help your dog relax and know when it’s bedtime.